Leapo/Rock64-BashGPIO/README.md

 # Rock64-Utilities
 Libraries and utilities for the Rock64 single-board computer

-## rock64-gpiolib
+## Bash - rock64-gpiolib
-A basic GPIO library for the Rock64
+A basic GPIO library for the Rock64 for Bash shell scripts

 **gpio-setup**<br>
 Set up a new GPIO export for use as an input or output.
 If set as an input, set the state to pulled-up or pulled-down.<br>